 We have incurred significant net losses since our inception.
-We incurred losses of \$2.4 million for the three months ended March 31, 2013, and at March 31, 2013, from inception, our accumulated deficit was \$298.7 million, including \$50.6 million of non-cash stock-based compensation charges.
-We expect to incur substantial net losses for the next several years as we continue to develop certain of our existing product development programs, and over the long-term if we expand our research and development programs and acquire or in-license products, technologies or businesses that are complementary to our own.
-As of March 31, 2013, we had available cash and cash equivalents of \$3.0 million and working capital of \$2.8 million which is sufficient to fund operations through approximately September 30, 2013.
+We incurred losses of \$5.2 million for the six months ended June 30, 2013, and at June 30, 2013, from inception, our accumulated deficit is \$301.4 million, including \$50.9 million of non-cash stock-based compensation charges.
+We expect to incur substantial net losses for the next several years as we continue to develop certain of our existing product development programs, and we may incur substantial net losses over the long-term if we expand our research and development programs and/or acquire products, technologies or businesses that are complementary to our own.
+As of June 30, 2013, we had available cash and cash equivalents of \$12.0 million and working capital of \$11.4 million.
+While there can be no assurances given, we believe our working capital at June 30, 2013 will be sufficient to fund our operations for at least the next 12 months, assuming that we operate our business in accordance with our current operating plan.
+This belief is based on assumptions that could prove to be wrong, and we could utilize our available working capital sooner than we currently expect.

-Between August 21, 2012 and the date of this report we have generated proceeds of \$4.3 million under the common stock purchase agreement with Aspire Capital Fund LLC ("Aspire").
-We have the right, subject to the terms of the common stock purchase agreement, to cause Aspire to acquire up to 3,231,096 shares for total gross proceeds not to exceed \$20 million (including the shares issued or sold to Aspire to date for \$4.3 million), subject to daily dollar limitations and subject to the maximum dollar amount we can sell from time to time under our registration statement on Form S-3.
-We expect to sell additional shares under this agreement.
-Between April 17, 2013 and the date of this report, we have generated net proceeds of \$2.8 million under the at-the-market equity distribution agreement with Macquarie Capital (USA) Inc. ("MCUSA") on sales of 895,000 shares of our common stock (see "Subsequent Event" below).
-We may from time to time sell through MCUSA shares of our common stock up to an aggregate offering price of \$6 million.
-We expect to sell additional shares under this agreement.
+Between August 21, 2012 and June 30, 2013 we have generated net proceeds of \$5.3 million under the common stock purchase agreement with Aspire and the Company has made no sales of our common to stock to Aspire subsequent to June 30, 2013 through the date of this report.
+We have the right, subject to the terms of the common stock purchase agreement, to cause Aspire to acquire up to 3,231,096 shares for total gross proceeds not to exceed \$20 million, subject to daily dollar limitations and subject to the maximum dollar amount we can sell from time to time under our registration statement on Form S-3.
+Between April 17, 2013 and June 30, 2013, we have generated net proceeds of \$5.1 million under the at-the-market equity distribution agreement with MCUSA on sales of 1,770,971 shares of our common stock.
+Between April 17, 2013 and the date of this report, we have generated gross proceeds of \$6.0 million under the at-the-market equity distribution agreement with MCUSA, including gross proceeds of \$0.4 million on the sale of 165,266 shares of our common stock subsequent to June 30, 2013.
+On May 14, 2013, we closed the Private Placement generating gross proceeds of \$3.7 million through the sale of 1,158,730 shares of our common stock and warrants to purchase 750,000 and 119,047 shares of our common stock with an exercise price of \$3.15 per share and \$3.38 per share, respectively.
+Expenses incurred related to this transaction were \$0.3 million

-We are also pursuing other opportunities to raise capital.
+We may pursue other opportunities to raise capital in the near future.
 There can be no assurances that there will be adequate financing available to us on acceptable terms, or at all.
 If the Company is unable to obtain additional financing, we may have to sell one or more of our programs or cease operations.

-We are currently focusing our development activities on MN-166, an ibudilast-based drug candidate for the treatment of neurological disorders, and obtaining additional funding to advance clinical trial development of MN-221, a novel, highly selective g_2 -adrenergic receptor agonist being developed for the treatment of acute exacerbations of asthma and COPD.
-We have decided that the funding of future MN-221 clinical trial development will be partner dependent.
+We are currently focusing our development activities on MN-166, a drug candidate for the treatment of neurological disorders, and on MN-221, a drug candidate for the treatment of acute exacerbations of asthma and COPD.